Altrincham: Demography

 As of the 2011 UK census, the town of Altrincham had a total population of 52,419.
-Of its 41,530 residents aged 16 and over, 62.1 per cent were couples living together.
+Of its 41,530 residents aged 16 and over, 62.1% were co-habiting couples.

-The town's population density is 37.4 inhabitants per hectare, with the population consisting of 49.0% males and 51.0% females.
-Of those aged 16 and over, 15.2 per cent had no academic qualifications, similar to the 18.6 per cent in all of Trafford.
-At 8.4 percent, Altrincham has a low proportion of non-white people.
-Asians are the area's largest ethnic minority, at 4.9 per cent of the population.
+The town's population density is 37.4 inhabitants per hectare, with the population consisting of 49% males and 51% females.
+Of those aged 16 and over, 15.2% had no academic qualifications, similar to the 18.6% in all of Trafford.
+At 8.4%, Altrincham has a low proportion of non-white people.
+Asians are the area's largest ethnic minority, at 4.9% of the population.

-In 1931, 14.6 per cent of Altrincham's population was middle class, slightly higher than the figure for England and Wales, which was 14 per cent.
-By 1971 this gap had increased to 28.8 per cent compared to 24 per cent nationally, while the town's working class population had declined, from 30.3 per cent in 1931 (36 per cent in England and Wales) to 18.6 per cent (26 per cent nationwide).
+In 1931, 14.6% of Altrincham's population was middle class, slightly higher than the figure for England and Wales, which was 14%.
+By 1971, this gap had increased to 28.8% compared to 24% nationally, while the town's working class population had declined, from 30.3% in 1931 (36% in England and Wales) to 18.6% (26% nationwide).
 The remainder comprised clerical and skilled manual workers.
-This change in social structure was similar to that seen across the nation – although biased towards the middle classes – making Altrincham the middle-class town it is today.
+This change in social structure was similar to that seen across the nation, although biased towards the middle classes, making Altrincham the middle-class town it is today.

 Population change

 According to the hearth tax returns from 1664, the township of Altrincham had a population of about 636, making it the largest of the local settlements; this had increased to 1,692 in 1801.
-In the first half of the 19th century, the town's population increased by 165 per cent, higher than 89 per cent across England and 98 per cent in the Trafford area.
-The growth of the settlement was a result of the Industrial Revolution, and although Altrincham was one of the fastest-growing townships in the Trafford area, but paled in comparison to new industrial areas such as Ashton-under-Lyne, Hyde, and Manchester.
-In the second half of the 19th century, Altrincham's population grew by 275 per cent, higher than the 235 per cent for Trafford and 69 per cent nationally in the same period.
+In the first half of the 19th century, the town's population increased by 165%, higher than 89% across England and 98% in the Trafford area.
+The growth of the settlement was a result of the Industrial Revolution and, although Altrincham was one of the fastest-growing townships in the Trafford area, but paled in comparison to new industrial areas such as Ashton-under-Lyne, Hyde and Manchester.
+In the second half of the 19th century, Altrincham's population grew by 275%, higher than the 235% for Trafford and 69% nationally in the same period.
 This was due to the late industrialisation of the area and the introduction of the Manchester South Junction and Altrincham Railway in 1849.